 This multi-storey rattan dolls house is lovingly handmade to order, so each and every unit is completely unique.
 With five spacious living zones, including an outdoor terrace, kids have the space to play out the most elaborate of seaside narratives with their favourite toys.
 Love it!

-Know a brand of wooden dolls house we should add to our list?
+Know a brand we should add to our list?
 Contact us and let us know.

 Looking for more timeless toys?
 We’ve rounded up a few of our favourites in the articles below: